tooveo/atom-javascript/README.md

 ## Change Log

 ### v1.5.1
-- Adding non-ascii string support + ie9 support (replaced btoa with custom base64)
+- Added non-ascii string support on HTTP GET (replaced btoa with custom base64)
-- Changing the SauceLabs tests to support more + older browsers
+- Changed the SauceLabs tests to support more + older browsers
-- Changing tracker defaults
+- Changed tracker defaults (check the [usage](#usage) section)
-- Fixing a bug in Explorer9 with CORS and XDomainRequest
+- Added support for IE9

 ### v1.5.0
 Note: this version if fully compatible with the old ones except for the "Request" function which shouldn't be used